Daum (studio): History

 In 1906 Daum revived pâte de verre (glass paste), an ancient Egyptian method of glass casting, developing the method so that by the 1930s Daum's window panels used pâte de verre for richness instead of leaded or painted glass.
-Today Daum still uses this method to produce their pieces.
+Today Daum still uses this method to produce its pieces.

 Locations

 Daum has always been linked with the city of Nancy.
 Its main manufacturing locations are in the downtown of Nancy and a nearby village called Vannes-le-Châtel.
 All the pieces are still handmade by hundreds of employees in the region.

 Daum has a store at Place Stanislas in Nancy and Park Avenue in New York City.

 Museum collection

 More than 600 glasswork items are in the Daum Collection at the Museum of Fine Arts of Nancy (Nancy Musée des Beaux-Arts), which documents the history of glass manufacturing.

 From May to October 2010, another exhibition in Carmaux brought together pieces based on works by Georges Braque and Salvador Dalí.
 From September 2015 to January 2016, an exhibition retracing the partnership between Salvador Dalí and the Maison Daum was held at the Espace Dali de Montmartre in Paris (Salvador Dalí).
 This exhibition featured Dali's products created for DAUM but also those of other collaborations such as Richard Texier, Arman, César, Jérôme Mesnager, Carlos Mata, Ben.